Veradigm

-Veradigm (formerly Allscripts Healthcare Solutions, Inc.) is a publicly traded American company that provides physician practices, hospitals, and other healthcare providers with practice management and electronic health record technology.
+Veradigm Inc. (formerly Allscripts Healthcare Solutions, Inc.) is a publicly traded American company that provides physician practices, hospitals, and other healthcare providers with practice management and electronic health record (EHR) technology.
 Veradigm also provides products for patient engagement and care coordination, as well as financial and analytics technology.
-The company has more than 180,000 physician users and has products in 2,700 hospitals and 13,000 extended care organizations.The company formerly changed its name from Allscripts to Veradigm in January 2023.
+The company has more than 180,000 physician users and has products in 2,700 hospitals and 13,000 extended care organizations.
+The company formally changed its name from Allscripts to Veradigm in January 2023.

 History

 Allscripts was founded in 1981 and is headquartered in Chicago, Illinois.
 An additional key operations' office is located in Raleigh, North Carolina.

 In 2008, Allscripts merged with the healthcare systems operations of its rival, Misys.
-In 2010, Allscripts-Misys merged with another healthcare information technology competitor, Eclipsys, in a $1.3 billion deal, merging patient records, to create the industry’s largest network of clients.
+In 2010, Allscripts-Misys merged with another healthcare information technology competitor, Eclipsys, in a $1.3 billion deal, merging patient records, to create the industry's largest network of clients.

+In 2015, Allscripts acquired the California medical billing company CHMB Inc. 2017, Allscripts acquired the patient-engagement assets of NantHealth.

+Allscripts acquired McKesson's healthcare IT business on August 3, 2017., which included McKesson properties such as Per-Se Technologies, Enterprise Solutions, and HBO & Company.

 In 2020 Allscripts executed two major divestment moves.
 In October, Allscripts sold its EPSi business, a provider of financial decision support and planning tools for hospitals and health systems, to Strata Decision Technology for $365 million.
 Later, in December 2020, Allscripts closed the sale of its care coordination business, CarePort Health, to Wellsky for $1.35 billion.

+On January 3, 2023, Allscripts announced a corporate name change to Veradigm.